The Threepenny Opera: Act 3

 Jenny comes to the Peachums' shop to demand her money for the betrayal of Macheath, which Mrs Peachum refuses to pay.
 Jenny reveals that Macheath is at Suky Tawdry's house.
-When Brown arrives, determined to arrest Peachum and the beggars, he is horrified to learn that the beggars are already in position and only Mr Peachum can stop them.
+When Brown arrives, determined to arrest Peachum and the beggars, he is horrified to learn that the beggars are already in position on the parade route and only Mr Peachum can stop them.
 To placate Peachum, Brown's only option is to arrest Macheath and have him executed.
 In the next scene, Macheath is back in jail and desperately trying to raise a sufficient bribe to get out again, even as the gallows are being assembled.

 Soon it becomes clear that neither Polly nor the gang members can, or are willing to, raise any money, and Macheath prepares to die.
 He laments his fate and poses the 'Marxist' questions: "What's picking a lock compared to buying shares?
 What's breaking into a bank compared to founding one?
 What's murdering a man compared to employing one?"
 (These questions did not appear in the original version of the work, but first appeared in the musical Happy End, another Brecht/Weill/Hauptmann collaboration, in 1929 – they may in fact have been written not by Brecht, but by Hauptmann).

 Macheath asks everyone for forgiveness ("Grave Inscription").
-Then a sudden and intentionally comical reversal: Peachum announces that in this opera mercy will prevail over justice and that a messenger on horseback will arrive ("Walk to Gallows"); Brown arrives as that messenger and announces that Macheath has been pardoned by the queen and granted a title, a castle and a pension.
+Then a sudden and intentionally comical reversal: Peachum announces that in this opera mercy will prevail over justice and that a messenger on horseback will arrive ("Walk to the Gallows"); Brown arrives as that messenger and announces that Macheath has been pardoned by the queen and granted a title, a castle and a pension.
 The cast then sings the Finale, which ends with a plea that wrongdoing not be punished too harshly as life is harsh enough.